SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1sbZPqeS3-omflKMAg1SiYhG7hZG7Xqg34U-4SgUBd48/doc-text-only.md

 ### FILTER Return Message (Button)

+It filters the first error found.

 It filters in only the same errors, making tackling the same type of errors easier.

 ### CLEAR Return Messages (Button)

-Delete visible error messages on the Return Message Column.
+This button d eletes visible error messages on the Return Message Column.
 Used if errors are fixed or checked and you no longer want it to show up when pressing the FILTER Return Message button